 Since its founding, more than 50 bands have attended the HONK!
 Festival.
 You can see a full listing here!
 The all-volunteer organizing committee has been changing and growing since the festival began, benefiting from the talents and enthusiasm of many friends and colleagues.
 Right now, we have a core coordinating group made up of John Bell, David N. Blank-Edelman, Trudi Cohen, Reebee Garofalo, Whitney Kay, Cherai Mills, Eric Sutman, Matt Taylor and Yvette Wilks.
 Additionally, we have a number of organizers who help on various more specific aspects of the festival.
 These include Dylan Foley, Paul Gregory, Harris Gruman, Charlo Maurer and Cecily Miller.

-The HONK!
-Festival is a grassroots, non-profit event made possible by the financial and in-kind support of a thousand local residents and businesses.
-For the duration of the Festival, more than 350 musicians will be housed by generous neighbors and friends and many local restaurants will generously provide food for the performers and volunteers.
+But the HONK!
+Festival isn’t just the organizers and the musicians.
+It’s a grassroots, non-profit event made possible by the financial and in-kind support of a thousand local residents and businesses.
+For the duration of the Festival, more than 500 musicians will be housed by generous neighbors and friends and many local restaurants will generously provide food for the performers and volunteers.
 Scores of community members have donated hours of labor to make HONK! possible.
 Most significantly, none of the bands will be earning any money for the festival, and most will have only some of their travel expenses covered.
 The bands are inspired to travel great distances, at great personal expense, to joyously celebrate our hard work to reclaim public space—the world over—for all people.
 The bands long to connect in honor of our struggles for justice.
 We hope you will come, to connect and celebrate with us, and further the cause of freedom, justice and collective emancipation.